BGRicker/detest/product_requirement_document.md

 11. Open Questions
 	1. Should failed steps stop execution immediately or continue to run remaining steps?
 (Default: continue, configurable later.)
-	2. Should Detest auto-install missing runtimes (Ruby, Node) or only warn?
+	2. Should Testdrive auto-install missing runtimes (Ruby, Node) or only warn?
 (Default: warn.)
 	3. Should service helpers (Postgres, Redis) be part of core or plugins?

 ⸻

-Do you want me to also generate a sample GitHub issue template (feature request/bug report) so contributors know how to engage with Detest from day one?
+Do you want me to also generate a sample GitHub issue template (feature request/bug report) so contributors know how to engage with Testdrive from day one?